ZeroMips/zeromips-website/content/posts/2022-05-29-5a-75b/index.md

 was already lots of [documentation](https://github.com/q3k/chubby75/tree/master/5a-75b) available So I quickly ordered one.

-Later I found, that the FPGA IOs are connected using unidirectional driver chips.
+Later I found, that the FPGA IOs are connected using driver chips that are wired as output only on the board.
-So all the connectors were output only.
-Luckily Claude Schwarz had already found a way to replace the driver chips with
-[bidirectional ones](https://twitter.com/Claude1079/status/1231194849350647808),
-that could also used for 5V level adaption, since the FPGA IOs are 3.3V max.
+Luckily Claude Schwarz had already found a way to replace the driver chips with [bidirectional ones](https://twitter.com/Claude1079/status/1231194849350647808), that could also used for 5V level adaption, since the FPGA IOs are 3.3V max.
 You just have to connect a 1N4007 diode in series to you 5V power supply, so